-At the briefing stage, we also define whether there are any constraints that will affect the choice of style.
-Constraints can include budget limitations or the need to accurately render the mechanical object (in this case 3D would be the obvious choice), etc.
+At this stage, we also define whether there are any constraints that will affect the choice of the style.
+These can be budget limitations or the need to accurately render the mechanical object (in this case 3D would be the obvious choice right away), etc.

-If, for some reason, during the briefing process we don’t get all the information needed, then we advise on the style and type during the concept development stage where our designers create a few illustration samples to help the client make a final decision.
+If for some reason, during the briefing process we don’t get all the information needed, then we advise on the style and type during the concept development stage where our designers create a few illustration samples to help the client make the final decision.

-So, there you have it — a complete guide to the styles and all types of animation directly based off our own professional experience.
+So here you have it — a complete guide to the different styles of animation and all types of animation that is based on our own experience.

-Set marketing objectives that you want to achieve and choose a style/type accordingly, and not vice versa.
+Set marketing objectives that you want to achieve and choose complex or a style/type accordingly, and not vice versa.

 If you are looking for help with your business video, feel free to contact us via the form below, and one of our managers will reply to your inquiry ASAP 🚀

-Creating animation videos since 2014, we at Bluecarrot.io developed our own approach to this process.
+Creating animation videos for more than 8 years we at Bluecarrot.io developed our own approach to this process.